tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** BOOM and Seleri were veterans of tier 1.5-ish WEU team Vikin.gg for quite a while.
-Ace and tOfu were on another tier 1.5-ish WEU team Hellbear Smashers and faced off against Vikin.gg pretty regularly in officials. dyrachYO came out of nowhere.
+Ace and tOfu were on another tier 1.5-ish WEU team Hellbear Smashers. dyrachYO came out of nowhere.
 Dude was an EEU player, but was eager to leave the region and joined these guys to form "Team Tickles" starting this season.
+Tough to say which name I prefer.

 **How was their DPC year?** 1130 points